-2.5.2 There are measures in place to ensure the fishery does not pose a risk of serious or irreversible harm to ecosystem structure a ecosystem structure and function.
-SG 60 SG 80 SG 100 There are measures There is a partial strategy in There is a strategy that consists of a plan , in place, if place, if necessary, that takes containing measures to address all main impacts of necessary, that take into account available the fishery on the ecosystem, and at least some of into account information and is expected to these measures are in place.
+There are measures in place to ensure the fishery does not pose a risk of serious or irreversible harm to ecosystem structure and function.

+SG 60 SG 80 SG 100 There are measures There is a partial strategy in There is a strategy that consists of a plan, in place, if place, if necessary, that takes containing measures to address all main impacts of necessary, that take into account available the fishery on the ecosystem, and at least some of into account information and is expected to these measures are in place.
 The plan and measures potential impacts of restrain impacts of the fishery on are based on well-understood functional the fishery on key the ecosystem so as to achieve relationships between the fishery and the elements of the the Ecosystem Outcome 80 level Components and elements of the ecosystem. ecosystem. of performance.
-The measures are considered likely to work, based on plausible argument The partial strategy is considered likely to work, based on plausible argument (eg, general experience, theory or This plan provides for development of a full strategy that restrains impacts on the ecosystem to ensure the fishery does not cause serious or irreversible harm. (eg, general experience, theory or comparison with similar fisheries/ comparison with similar fisheries/ ecosystems).
-There is some evidence that the The measures are considered likely to work based on prior experience , plausible argument or information directly from the fishery/ecosystems involved. ecosystems). measures comprising the partial strategy are being implemented successfully There is evidence that the measures are being implemented successfully.
+This plan provides for development of a full The measures are The partial strategy is considered strategy that restrains impacts on the ecosystem to considered likely to likely to work, based on ensure the fishery does not cause serious or work, based on plausible argument (eg, general irreversible harm. plausible argument experience, theory or (eg, general comparison with similar The measures are considered likely to work based experience, theory or fisheries/ ecosystems). on prior experience, plausible argument or comparison with information directly from the fishery/ecosystems similar fisheries/ There is some evidence that the involved. ecosystems). measures comprising the partial strategy are being implemented There is evidence that the measures are being successfully implemented successfully.

-As discussed under 2.5.1 the fishery operates under the precautionary ecosystem-based principles.
+As discussed under 2.5.1. the fishery operates under the precautionary ecosystem-based principles.
 These are based on specific studies of the fishery also using detailed analysis of fisheries independent data.
 One of the three CCAMLR principles aims to maintain ecological relationships between the harvested, dependent and related species.
-Another one is to minimize the risk of ecosystem changes that are not potentially reversible in 20-30 yrs.
+Another principle is to minimize the risk of ecosystem changes that are not potentially reversible in 20-30 yrs.
 The harvest strategy is designed to meet stock management objectives and uses the precautionary approach.